JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: and the textures you used after
 NS: and then texture it is SL

-JR: so given this texture can i see it on the uv and then adjust where the wrapping is?
+JR: so given this texture can i see it on the UV and then adjust where the wrapping is?

 NS: yes
 NS: we go back to the UV thing
-NS: uv editing
+NS: UV editing
 NS: Here's a picture:
 NS: [https://gyazo.com/e62b473e305d1ef7369a927b2d9d5fce](https://gyazo.com/e62b473e305d1ef7369a927b2d9d5fce)
 NS: here i am back in my box a bit more complex
 NS: i have it is edit mode and selected all the faces on the top
-NS: and inthe right panel you see the UV MAP
+NS: and in the right panel you see the UV MAP
-NS: and i selected an image that wasused to texture
+NS: and i selected an image that was used to texture
-NS: now i can decide whare i like my uv map to be
+NS: now i can decide where i like my UV map to be
-NS: maybe i like the top of the boxx to have the whole map
+NS: maybe i like the top of the box to have the whole map
 NS: [https://gyazo.com/3c0715c29431c5461afb61fb63f0e3a7](https://gyazo.com/3c0715c29431c5461afb61fb63f0e3a7)
 NS: like this
 NS: and i can get my texture displayed as i like
 NS: [https://gyazo.com/58eb1c9288226b7f72b39b4ea8f4e726](https://gyazo.com/58eb1c9288226b7f72b39b4ea8f4e726)
-NS: So if you have a special texture with things you want to diplay
+NS: So if you have a special texture with things you want to display
-NS: you can fiddle the uv map around
+NS: you can fiddle theUV map around
 NS: to cover those areas

 JR: Needed to set the  view to see rendered view here ?

 NS: so you need to display it differently
-NS: yes you have those setttign fo mesh and faces and textures
+NS: yes you have those setting fo mesh and faces and textures
 NS: so need the textures to see those

-JR: ok so i can drag the uv things around to line up with my input texture
+JR: ok so i can drag theUV things around to line up with my input texture
 JR: and then when i export ... and put that texture on that material ... voila

 NS: yes